INTERVIEW

 IN CONVERSATION WITH FRANK MATAGRANO

-TPL: What is it that you enjoy about street photography.
+TPL: Frank tell us, what is it that you enjoy about street photography?
 What happens when you walk the streets with your camera?
 Explain your technique?
 Have you ever had a negative encounter?

 FM: Surprisingly, I have never had a negative experience thus far.
 I spent a weekend in Philadelphia, Pennsylvania right before Covid and was roaming around one of their big markets taking random shots.
 An individual approached me, but was very civil; I deleted the photo and that was that.